-So, they were losing over $15 million every two years by not managing their contractors properly.
+So, they were losing about $15 million every year, by not managing their contractors properly.
 And since the senior executives of IT were paid on managing costs, this took a little chunk out of their paycheques.

 We showed them a better way to manage their contractors, without it costing much more money.
 And we helped them earn more money personally, by managing these people for them.

-And of course that $15 million dollars was now revenue for my firm.
+And of course, part of that $15 million dollars was now revenue for my firm.